 Curriculum students are assigned to an academic advisor upon enrollment.
-The role of the advisor is to serve as the primary contact with the student for his or her total academic activities while enrolled at CCCC, to provide referrals to college resources, and to assist in overall academic and career planning.
+The role of the advisor is to serve as the primary contact with the student for their total academic activities while enrolled at CCCC, to provide referrals to college resources, and to assist in overall academic and career planning.